FrostemanNeogard/TMDbFlix/README.md

+## This project is live at https://github.com/FrostemanNeogard/TMDbFlix

-## Note: There is currently a CORS bug causing movies to not display on the 'Discover' tab when on the production link.
+**Note: There is currently a CORS bug causing movies to not display on the 'Discover' tab when on the production link.**

 ## About this project